-Tonga is probably my favourite place in the world!
-A gorgeous chain of South Pacific islands with crystal clear turquoise water, white sand beaches, and sweet people.
-It’s the place that dreams are made of.
+Tonga is probably our favourite place in the world; a gorgeous chain of South Pacific islands with crystal clear turquoise water, white sand beaches, and sweet people.
+It’s the kind of place that is in your travel dreams.

-It was near a traditional Tongan village, Talihau (tallyhow), where we went to one of the churches on Sunday to hear the most amazing male choir you’ve ever heard – a capella and harmony that sent shivers down your spine as it echoed in the rafters of the open air church.
+Our cabin was near a traditional Tongan village, Talihau (tallyhow), where we went to one of the churches on Sunday to hear the most amazing male choir you’ve ever heard – a Capella and harmony that sent shivers down your spine as it echoed in the rafters of the open air church.

 Check the Kingdom of Tonga Website for more information: http://www.thekingdomoftonga.com/

 *This post was first published on Travel To Little Known Places June, 2013